 What We Don't Like

-Because the pump and the macerator are concealed inside the toilet base, they may be tricky to reach should you need to unblock the system.
-It would require you to remove the toilet from the wall to get access.
+As the pump and macerator are concealed inside the toilet base, they could be tricky to access if you need to unblock the system.
+You might need to remove the toilet from the wall to gain access.

 Product Specs